Banc du Geyser: History

 The Geysir Reef was first known by Arab sailors around the year 700, and was shown on some navigation-charts dated around 800.
 Around 1650 the reef was shown on Spanish maps as Arecife de Santo Antonio.
 The current name was given on 23 December 1678, when a British vessel, Geysir, ran on the reef.

 France and the Comoros claim the Banc du Geyser as part of their exclusive economic zone (EEZ).
 The reef is also claimed by Madagascar.
 From the French point of view, it is a part of the EEZ of Glorioso Islands, one of their Scattered Islands in the Indian Ocean.
 Madagascar announced its annexation in 1976, presumably because of the possibility of oil fields in the vicinity but the Banc du Geyser is controlled in fact by the French forces armées de la zone sud de l'océan Indien.

 In 2012, France included the reef in the parc naturel marin des Glorieuses, a marine protected area, to preserve the endangered flora and fauna of the Glorioso Islands.

+The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
+The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
+However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by Great Britain, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.